Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 ---
 ### How to Check Water Station Battery Level of SwitchBot Floor Cleaning Robot S20

-Last Updated：

-2024 Apr 19

-Related Products: SwitchBot Floor Cleaning Robot S20

-SwitchBot App Version: 8.2 or newer

 1. Make sure your SwitchBot App version is up to date.
 2. Make sure SwitchBot Floor Cleaning Robot S20 has been added to your App.
 3. Please check the water  station battery level in the following order.

-Launch SwitchBot App and login.
+- Launch SwitchBot App and login.

-Tap the relevant SwitchBot Floor Cleaning Robot S20.
+- Tap the relevant SwitchBot Floor Cleaning Robot S20.

-Tap the gear icon in the top right corner.
+- Tap the gear icon in the top right corner.

-Tap "Firmware & Battery" in Settings screen.
+- Tap "Firmware & Battery" in Settings screen.

-Battery level of the robot S20 and water station can be checked.
+- Battery level of the robot S20 and water station can be checked.
+4. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.